YdPater/Nmap-project-panel/README.md

 <h2>Future development</h2>
 <p> - More Nmap settings (sC, O, etc.)<br>
-    - A discovery panel to scan an IP range for online devices <br>
+    - A discovery panel to scan an IP range for online devices.</p>
-    - Threaded scanning.</p>